 'Intertape AC-10' is out of stock and not currently available for purchase on the site.

 Intertape AC-10 Economy Grade "Fix-It" DUCTape is a light-duty duct tape used for applications such as packaging, wrapping, sealing, binding, bundling, general maintenance and more.
 Its material is 100% Dacron® cloth/polyethylene film with an aggressive pressure-sensitive natural rubber adhesive.
 With its material, it has a consistent tensile and an even tear.
 Because of its 7 mil thickness, it has excellent conformability to irregular surfaces.
-Made in the U.S.
+Country of Origin: United States.

 - Carrier/Backing: polyethylene coated cloth

 - Adhesive: natural rubber/resin How are adhesives different?